Ruthless Quotas at Amazon Are Permanently Maiming Employees

 “There’s only kind of a few people that you ever meet in your life that have those kinds of sparkling personalities,” she said.

-His body lay there nearly two hours before a co-worker noticed the pool of blood.
+His body lay there for nearly two hours before a co-worker noticed the pool of blood.

 The next day, a safety inspector with Indiana OSHA headed to Amazon to investigate.